OHDSI/ETL-LambdaBuilder/docs/CPRD_Aurum/CPRD_Aurum_Problem_STEM.md

 ## Reading from CPRD.Problem

-This table is used to give the enddate of a condition observed in the observation table.
+This table is used to give the enddate of a condition observed in the problem table.
 Join on obsid to find the probenddate, if there is one.
 In the below table, only the relevant STEM fields are shown.

 ![](images/aurum_stem_problem.png)